GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 ## How to run the model

-The [QGIS Model Designer](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_automatisation_wiki.html#the-qgis-model-designer) is a visual tool that allows users to create and edit a workflow with all tools available in QGIS that can be used repeatedly in a simple and time-efficient manner.
+The [QGIS Model Designer](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_automatisation_wiki.html#the-qgis-model-designer) is a visual tool that allows users to create and edit a workflow with all tools available in QGIS that can be used repeatedly in a simple and time-efficient manner, while ensuring reproducibility.
 It provides a graphical interface to build workflows by connecting geoprocessing tools and algorithms.
 The user can define inputs, outputs, and the flow of data between different processing steps.

 ## Step 1: Explanation of the folder structure